ageron/tensorflow-safari-course/README.md

     $ git clone https://github.com/ageron/tensorflow-safari-course.git
     $ cd tensorflow-safari-course

 Of course, you will need Python as well.
 Python 2 is already preinstalled on most systems nowadays, and sometimes even Python 3.
-You can check which version(s) you have by opening a terminal and typing:
+You can check which version(s) you have by typing the following commands:

     $ python --version   # for Python 2
     $ python3 --version  # for Python 3